adrianton3/adrianton3.github.io/src/the-heart-of-an-emulator/the-heart-of-an-emulator.md

 The switch statement is not that big in the case of brainfuck but it becomes unwieldy for any interpreter/emulator with more instructions.

-A good C++ compiler, supposedly, turns this switch into a jump table - however, JS does not do this.
-In JS, a `switch` statement has the same performance as a chain of `if ... else` statements.

 ## Binary-search based